 - Pillar Champion

 The Integrating Information, Science, and Technology for Prediction (IS&T) pillar addresses:

 The IS&T pillar leverages advances in theory, algorithms, and the exponential growth of high-performance computing to accelerate the integrative and predictive capability of the scientific method.

 IS&T pillar strategy

-The IS&T pillar will focus on the integration of LANL assets for understanding, quantified prediction, and design of complex natural and engineered systems.
+The IS&T pillar will focus on the integration of Lab assets for understanding, quantified prediction, and design of complex natural and engineered systems.

 As we continue to integrate discovery science, validated theory, computational algorithms, software infrastructure, and computing hardware, this “toolset” becomes particularly suited to the advanced computing architectures of the future, which will likely be increasingly heterogeneous and multicore and will be designed for both compute-intensive and data-intensive applications.

 The new millennium presents us with a number of emerging challenges such as energy security, climate change, international terrorism, the aging of our nuclear deterrent, and the proliferation of nuclear weapons.
 These global challenges are notable for their daunting scale as well as their extreme level of complexity.

 Our significant national assets in observational and experimental data acquisition, computational capacity, and modeling and simulation are already addressing these challenges.

 These emerging application frontiers are revolutionary in their requirements.
 As a result, we need to exercise the scientific method at a scale of complexity that is only now becoming feasible.